Engines#

 Note

-Install with: pip install "panoocr[paddleocr]" For GPU support, install paddlepaddle-gpu.
+Install with: pip install "panoocr[paddleocr]" paddlepaddle For GPU support, install paddlepaddle-gpu instead.

 Initialize the PaddleOCR engine.